-The University Archives in UNO Criss Library's Archives & Special Collections is the official repository for materials related to UNO history.
-The collection includes publications from university offices and departments, course catalogs, yearbooks, budget materials, Board of Regents and Faculty Senate minutes, graduate and undergraduate theses, and a significant collection of photographs documenting UNO history.
+The University Archives in UNO Criss Library Archives & Special Collections is the official repository for materials related to UNO history.
+The collection includes publications from university offices and departments, course catalogs, yearbooks, budget materials, Board of Regents and Faculty Senate minutes, graduate and undergraduate theses, a significant collection of photographs, personal papers and organizational records, and more all documenting UNO history.
 Original and on-line copies of the YELLow Sheet and Gateway student newspapers are also available.

 Breakaway.
 The Omahan.
 The Gateway.
 Tomahawk.
 Maverick.
 The university's yearbook went by several names beginning as the Gateway then changing names to the Omahan, Tomahawk, and Breakaway before ending as the Maverick from 1973-1975.
 The first yearbook, the Gateway (1915-1927), shares its name with the university’s longtime student newspaper.
 The Tomahawk endured as the campus publication's name the longest from 1936 through 1970.
 In addition to the name changes, users will notice the changing composition of the volumes over the years as materials and styles evolved.